• Skip to primary navigation

 Instructions

-• In a medium sized bowl, whisk to combine the flour, baking soda, salt and cinnamon.
+• In a medium sized bowl, whisk to combine the flour, baking powder, baking soda, and salt.
 Set aside.

-• In a large mixing bowl, add the sugars and lemon zest.
+• In a large mixing bowl, add the granulated sugar and lemon zest.
 Use your fingertips to rub the zest into the sugar.
 This helps to bring out the lemon flavor.
+Add the brown sugar and cooled butter.
+Whisk the mixture together til completely combined.

 • Add the egg followed by the yolk and mix until just combined.
-Add the lemon juice and vanilla extract.
+Add the vanilla extract and the optional almond extract (if using).

 • Form the dough into 2 tablespoon sized balls.
-Place on a baking sheet and cover sheet tightly with plastic wrap.
-Chill in the fridge for 2 hours.
+I use a #24 cookie scoop.
+Place on a baking sheet about 2 inches apart.

-• Allow to cool slightly on the baking sheet then transfer to a rack to cool completely.
+• Allow to cool slightly on the baking sheet for 10 minutes then transfer to a rack to cool completely.

 Notes

-Storage: Store these lemon and blueberry cookies at room temperature in an airtight container for up to 4 days.
-Store leftover cookies in a freezer safe bags for up to 30 days.
+Storage: Store these lemon and blueberry cookies at room temperature in an airtight container for 2-3 days.
+These cookies are best the day they’re made.
+They will soften a bit more than other cookies because of the blueberries.
+Freeze leftover cookies for up to 30 days.
 Thaw at room temperature or in the refrigerator.

 Nutrition Information: The nutrition information provided is an estimate.
 The calorie accuracy is not guaranteed.